·

 Mir Sayyid Ali, a leading miniature artist.

-In such a way, it is conjectured that the consolidation of several races had made up in the reign of Emperor Akbar, which caused prosperity in art.
-Mir Sayyid Ali and Abdus Samad were in the forefront among those working artists.
+In such a way, it is conjectured that the consolidation of several races had been made up during the reign of Emperor Akbar, which caused prosperity in art.
+Mir Sayyid Ali and Abdus Samad were at the forefront among those working artists.
 At a later time, Mir Sayyid Ali got hold of the post of a royal proctor, and his son was appointed as Amir-ul-Omrah in the royal court of the Mughal Emperor.

 abul-fazl